clawncore/bithday_gift/MODULE_NOT_FOUND_FIX.md

 When encountering module not found errors:

-1. **Check vercel.json includeFiles**: Ensure all required directories are included
+1. **Simplify Configuration**: Use the simplest vercel.json configuration possible
 2. **Verify Build Output**: Check that all necessary files are in the dist directory
 3. **Test Relative Paths**: Ensure relative imports will work in the deployment environment
 4. **Check Dependencies**: Verify all required packages are in package.json